How To Check Your Boobs, Pecs and Chest, Properly

 CoppaFeel! offers some super helpful information on their website for how you can make sure you feel confident when checking.
 They have a detailed video called ‘Boob Check 101’ that shows you how you can check your chest.
 They say: “Whatever your age or gender, knowing your body and being aware of the symptoms of breast cancer is really important.
 It’s why we made this handy video to show you how it’s done.”
 So make sure you give it a watch today.

-If you’re still feeling a little unsure, they’ve now installed their newest checking tool called The Self-Checkout.
+If you’re still a little unsure on how to do a self breast examination, they’ve now installed their newest checking tool called The Self-Checkout.
 If you’re askin’ us, then this is the ultimate device for helping you check yourself and making sure you’re doing it right, each and every time.
 The tool will hold your hand and guide you through the process making it as quick and easy as possible.
 Our health truly is our wealth and this device is here to make sure you keep in check - so make sure you use it!

 If you’re still left with some questions then we can almost guarantee the CoppaFeel! website will have your answers.
 They have a very detailed info and resources section that goes into detail about anything and everything you should know.